iggnacho/leaflet-mapassist/README.md

 # leaflet-mapassist <img src="https://user-images.githubusercontent.com/13355797/30506491-2a176fe0-9a31-11e7-9b8d-6f90464c37b3.png" width="50">
 Design and Export Leaflet Maps

+## Use Case
+Leaflet Map Assist is a desktop application built on the Electron framework to allow for interactive designing of Leaflet maps and exporting the web map assets.
+The application includes markercluster plugin for markers, settiing map extent and zoom levels, changing basemaps, support for styling polylines and polygons, setting map titles, and setting tooltips and popups.
+Exported web maps are responsive and support mobile display.

+*Supported formats of data include CSV, KML, and GeoJSON.*
+*Data must be projected to EPSG:3857.
+It is highly recommended to prune data to its geographic extent and required attributes.*

 ## Getting Started

 You can clone/download the project, edit, and build the application yourself with the given package commands in the `package.json`